flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 Substitutions Allowed: The static string can contain Flows for APEX substitution variables, including `&F4A$process_id.`, `&F4A$subflow_id.`, `&F4A$<process_var_name.`

-Format issues:  The query must return one or more varchar2 values, which will be concatenated using ':' (colon) separators into a single varchar2 process variable.
+Format issues:  The query must return zero or more varchar2 values, which will be concatenated using ':' (colon) separators into a single varchar2 process variable.
+If the query returns no values, the process variable will be `null`.

 Example: